AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 </style>
 ```

-If it's not obvious, `@apply` is completely antithetical to Tailwind's founding and guiding principles.
-The fact that it even exists is troubling.
+If it's not already obvious, `@apply` **completely violates Tailwind's founding and guiding principles**.
+The fact that this jailbreak even exists is troubling.
 What exactly is the difference between using `@apply` and just using the CSS rules that correspond to your utility classes?
-There is no difference—except now, you've defeated the point of using a utility CSS framework, and you're better off just writing vanilla CSS.
+There *is* no difference—except now, you've defeated the point of using a utility CSS framework in the first place, and you're better off just writing vanilla CSS to begin with.

 Tailwind adds this weird layer of redundancy to your code, forcing you to repeat `flex`, `mx`, and `py` in your HTML classes rather than repeating the *same exact things* but in CSS.
 What do you gain from this, except that you don't have to give your components meaningful class names?
 Your utility classes are atomic building blocks, sure, but so are CSS property-value pairs.
 This is a classic case of creating unnecessary abstractions to solve problems that don't exist.